-Our skin needs nutrients to firstly function, then look its best, so we can't except to eat a diet devoid of nutrients and have amazing skin (unless we've won some kind of genetic lottery).
-As an organ, our skin is a great communicator and representation of what’s going on internally - any imbalances, whether acne, pimples, rashes, premature ageing or dry skin, can serve as messages from our body that something's not quite right and it's needing extra support and love.
+Our skin, as an organ, has function to its structure, which requires adequate, but ideally ample, nutrition - so, eating a diet devoid of nutritious food and expecting amazing skin may be more reserved for those who have won the genetic lottery.
+Fortunately, our skin is a great communicator - common skin issues like acne, pimples, rashes, premature ageing or dry skin, can serve as messages from our body that something's not quite right internally and it may be needing extra support and love.

-While there can be tendency to isolate the treatment of skin issues to the skins surface alone (e.g. with products or cosmetic treatments), it really works in synergy with a whole host of factors, whether our stress levels, sleep patterns, immunity, the environment we live in, our diet and water intake, and is heavily intertwined with our other organs, such as the gut, liver, reproductive system and kidneys - it's certainly no lone-wolf!
+While there can be tendency to approach isolate the treatment of skin issues to the skins surface alone (e.g. with products or cosmetic treatments), there’s an array of factors that impact skin health and are always worth reviewing, whether our stress levels, sleep patterns, immunity, the environment we live in, and our diet or water intake.
+It’s also important to keep in mind our skin is heavily intertwined with our other organs, such as the gut, liver, reproductive system and kidneys - it's certainly no lone-wolf!
 While this can make it difficult to narrow down the exact cause of skin issues, by looking after ourselves (through what we eat, how we think and how we move), we’re not only looking after our health, but ultimately our skin too.